 The current guidance is that you should maintain a distance of 2m from the nearest person.
-Sectoral guidelines do permit 1m physical distancing in some teaching settings, in conjunction with the use of a face covering.
-There will be multiple signs around the campus, internally and externally, reminding you of this physical distance.
+Sectoral guidelines do permit less than 2m physical distancing in some teaching settings, in conjunction with the use of a face covering, and public health restrictions.
+There will be signs around the campus, internally and externally, reminding you of this physical distance.
 We will ask you to make your own judgement in using spaces/seats in common areas.
-In formal teaching and learning spaces, we will have roomspecific guidelines which you will be required to adhere to.
+In formal teaching and learning spaces, we will have room-specific guidelines which you will be required to adhere to.